-KeyCDN has built a powerful back-end dashboard which includes a lot of useful features such as Analytics, Geo Stats, Top Files, Real-time logs, and Real-time Statistics.
+KeyCDN has built a powerful back-end dashboard which includes a lot of useful features such as Usage, Analytics, Geo Stats, Real-time logs, and Real-time Statistics.
 You can use these tools to analyze CDN traffic to your website and better determine traffic patterns (peak times of the day), high bandwidth files, error codes (4xx) and know exactly how KeyCDN is delivering your content.
 We are always working on improvements to ensure you can access your data in the easiest and fastest way possible.

-The first tool available under “Reporting” in the KeyCDN dashboard is Analytics.
+The first tool available under “Reporting” in the KeyCDN dashboard is Usage.
 You can see the total traffic (bandwidth used) for a specific time period, the % of successful cache HITs, the total number of successful 2xx notifications, and the number of client errors, 4xx.
 See a full list of CDN error codes.
 You can also see the amount of data used for storage, if you are using that method.

 If you are a new customer you can use the total traffic bandwidth and our easy pricing calculator to estimate how much your CDN would cost, during your free 30 day trial.
 Also see our post on how your CDN traffic is charged.